NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

 If this argument is used, NPB generates Diff files for the archive's release files.
-NPB's Diff files are HTML files or plain text snippets that record differences in between two files, highlighting differences similar to the output of a GUI diff tool such as ``TKDIFF``.
+NPB's Diff files are HTML files or plain text snippets that record differences in between two files, highlighting differences similar to the output of a GUI diff tool such as ``tkdiff``.
 These files are useful to check and validate the archive increment.
-More information on how these files are generated is available at :ref:`source/44_npb_implementation:NPB Diff Files`.
+More information on how these files are generated is provided in section :ref:`source/43_using_npb:Validation Diff files`.

 The options for this argument determine the destination of these diff files.